 Our curriculum is Literacy rich and designed to give our pupils local and global knowledge within a board and balanced curriculum.
 Our topics are based around excellent books, storytelling and visits.
 This helps put children’s learning in context and also brings learning alive.
 We want pupils to be talking about their learning and asking questions which shape the learning in their class.
-We want pupils to persevere, and reflect on learning, to go back and improve their work.
+We want pupils to persevere and reflect on their learning and to go back and improve their work.

-The first topic of each year begins with class artist.
-Our classes are named after innovative.
-Kapoor and Hepworth are both sculptors: Matisse, Klee, O’Keeffe, Haring, Hokusai, Rousseau, are painters.
-Boyce, Riley, Hockney and Ofili are contemporary painters.
+The first topic of each year begins with the class artist.
+Our classes are named after innovators.
+Kapoor and Hepworth are sculptors: Matisse, Klee, O’Keeffe, Haring, Hokusai and Rousseau, are painters.
+Boyce, Kusama, Riley, Hockney and Ofili are contemporary painters.
 Ray is a writer and illustrator of children’s books.
 Children will learn about 8 artists as they move through Mayflower.

 Pupils learn key skills from the National Curriculum within topics when possible or discrete when not.
-We follow the agreed syllabus for religious Education for Tower Hamlets, Which has been developed in consultation with the borough’s teaching staff and communities of religious and beliefs over the past few years.
-Pupils will learn about the major religions so that with greater knowledge they can respect and have a greater understanding of religions and beliefs.
+We follow the agreed syllabus for religious Education for Tower Hamlets, Which has been developed in consultation with the borough’s teaching staff and communities of religious and beliefs.
+Pupils learn about the major religions so that with greater knowledge they can respect and have a greater understanding of religions and beliefs.

-Music provision at Mayflower includes weekly singing for EYFS, KS1 and KS2.Tuned percussion for LKS2 and guitar lessons for UKS2.
-We buy into additional support from Thames, Tower Hamlet’s music service who provides us with music tutors.
+Music provision at Mayflower includes weekly singing, drumming and recorders.
+We buy into additional support from Thames, Tower Hamlets music service who provides us with music tutors.

-P.E lessons are taught by Class Teachers in our two halls and playground.
-We also buy into additional specialist sports provision with sports coaches who teach pupils games and skills they may not otherwise encounter.
-Pupils in KS2 are currently learning volleyball and handball.
-They have also learnt fencing, golf and Taekwondo.
-Year 5 and 6 pupils attend weekly swimming lessons at Mile End Leisure Centre.
+P.E. lessons are taught by Class Teachers in our two halls and playground.
+We also buy into additional specialist sports provision with sports coaches and dance teachers.
+LKS2 pupils attend weekly swimming lessons at Poplar Baths.

-We offer a wide range of learning opportunities beyond the school day which change each half term.
-We have before school, lunchtime and after school clubs which include art, music, drama, dance, sports, booster classes, computer, reading and modern foreign languages.
-Pupils choose the area of learning which appeals to them and learn something new for half term.
+We offer a wide range of learning opportunities beyond the school day which change each term.
+We have breakfast, lunchtime and after school clubs which include for example science, art, music, dance, sports, computer and modern foreign languages.
+Pupils choose the area of learning which appeals to them and learn something new for the term.
 These experiences give pupils new interests and help them to lead healthier lives.
-Current clubs include: touch typing for KS1 and 2, drumming, wrestling, Bengali and Spanish, Art, ballet, football, table tennis and science.

-We have two cycles for our curriculum because we are one and half form entry.
-The curriculum overview gives you a flavour of what our pupils learn.
+We have a two year curriculum cycle because we are one and half form entry and to keep the learning fresh.
+Our curriculum overview gives you a flavour of what Mayflower pupils learn.